-Two family house, villa near the sea, in Voula, Attica, the work of architect Nikos Ktenas, is an example of the creation of a sculpture in space, made of reinforced concrete and structural steel.
-The architect plays with the alternating form and positioning of the folds in height and horizontal.
-In particular, the shape of the structure on the facades is a chessboard, between openings and reinforced concrete walls, which are alternated.
+An urban villa with two independent residences, designed to be built near the sea, in Voula Municipality of Attika.
+It is a work of the architect Nikos Ktenas.
+It is an example of creating a building sculpture made of reinforced concrete and structural steel.
+The architect “plays” with the alternating positioning and form of the reinforced concrete folds in height and horizontally.

-This kind of free architecture, it is clear that in order to be realized, it is advisable to apply a mixed solution, reinforced concrete with structural steel, especially in a seismic environment.
+In order to implement such a free architectural proposal, it is advisable to apply a mixed construction solution, adopting the use of reinforced concrete in conjunction with metal profiles, especially in a seismic prone environment.